 The direct journey from Klaksvík to Syðradalur takes around 20 minutes and there are many departures each day.
-We advise keeping the ferry schedule handy to know exactly which times you wish to reach Kalsoy and head back to Klaksvík.
+In summer time it will be (6.30am, 8am, 10am, 2.50 pm, 4.10pm, 5.15pm, 6.20pm and 10.15pm) We advise keeping the ferry schedule handy to know exactly which times you wish to reach Kalsoy and head back to Klaksvík.
 The ferry accepts foot passengers, but you’ll need to rent a car to reach the Kallur Lighthouse.

 Vehicles must be in line at least 15 minutes before departure, but you should get there earlier during the summer.
 Once the ferry is full, no more vehicles are allowed on the boat and missing a spot on the day’s last ferry will leave you stranded on Kalsoy.
 You can’t book tickets in advance for the ferry and that is why it’s crucial to know which ferry times you need before you depart.

 Klaksvík to Syðradalur Ferry Costs

 For a standard car and the driver, a return ticket on the ferry costs 160 DKK (about 25 USD, 21.50 Euro, or 19.50 GBP).
 Additional adult passengers must pay 40 DKK (about 6.25 USD, 5.35 Euro, or 4.90 GBP) per person.
 The fare for vans, trucks, and campers 5-7 meters and the driver is 370 DKK (about 58 USD, 50 euro, or 45 GBP).